istobarton/sandboxApp/README.md

 #Notes as I work -
--Styling Guide font mispelled.
-Font source: https://www.google.com/fonts/specimen/Rajdhani -Don't forget you have glyphcons available
+- Styling Guide font mispelled.
+Font source: https://www.google.com/fonts/specimen/Rajdhani
+- Don't forget you have glyphcons available
--Make sure you add issues at 4PM and write out next steps -Add contact information to footer
+- Make sure you add issues at 4PM and write out next steps
+- Add contact information to footer
--Does this need to adjust the content within the APP image?
+- Does this need to adjust the content within the APP image?
 Or is this just styling?
 Adjust for timing.
--Are the '<>' on the user input form actual tags or images?
+- Are the '<>' on the user input form actual tags or images?